elev8-consulting/IOTCoreHOL/Labs/Lab5/Lab5_Bringing_it_all_together.md

    cp /mnt/c/HOLFirmware/imx-iotcore/build/firmware/HOLLab_iMX6Q_2GB/uefi.fit /mnt/c/HOLFirmware/imx-iotcore/build/board/HOLLab_iMX6Q_2GB/Package/BootFirmware/
    ```

 2. Switch to Visual Studio with the iMXPlatform.sln open and rebuild the BSP by right clicking on GenerateBSP and selecting Rebuild.
+This will bring the new firmware into the BSP.

 ## Replace a few driver files